Today, it’s hard to imagine building a school like the “old high school,” with all its glorious architectural details.

 For more information on the fire in this web site, please click Ninth District School Fire.

-The old high school’s last graduates were the class of 1956, after which students went to the “new” high school on Middle Turnpike East, but the Main Street building continued to serve as part of Barnard Junior High for many decades.
-Today, as senior housing, its transoms, high ceilings, and huge assembly hall are gone, but it is still a handsome and solid building – a monument to the education of thousands of young people.
+The old high school’s last graduates were the class of 1956, after which students went to the “new” high school on Middle Turnpike East, but the Main Street building continued to serve as part of Barnard (renamed Bennet) Junior High for decades.
+Converted to senior housing in 1984, its transoms, high ceilings, and huge assembly hall are gone, but it is still a handsome and solid building – a monument to the education of thousands of young people.
 With its classic Greek and Roman themes, the building surely inspired students to work toward lofty goals.